 I also felt that I wasn’t using my iPhone camera to its full potential, so I decided to complete my 365 photo project using just my iPhone – the only camera that I’m never without.

 Day 338 – Sunrise Through Window Water Droplets

-I’m now two days away from completing my 365 photo project and I can’t stress enough how amazing this challenge has been for me.
-It’s been a huge learning curve, and difficult at times, but I’ve learnt so many things about my iPhone, about photography and about myself.
+I can’t stress enough how amazing this challenge was for me.
+It was a huge learning curve, and difficult at times, but I learned so many things about my iPhone, about photography… and about myself.

 1. Discover The Full Potential Of The iPhone Camera